 Key Takeaways

-• Heat therapy and red light therapy each have strong evidence supporting their use for knee comfort
+- Heat therapy and red light therapy each have research suggesting possible benefits for knee comfort

 Whether you're exploring at-home knee comfort for the first time or looking to upgrade from basic approaches, the combination of heat, red light therapy, and vibration represents the most evidence-supported, comprehensive strategy available in 2026.
 And for those ready to explore the right footwear alongside therapy, our guide on running shoes and knee comfort is a helpful companion read.